-If your social media, business cards, marketing materials or Etsy shop look nothing like your website design, then you will quickly confuse your visitors and they are likely to leave as soon as they arrive.
+If your social media, business cards, marketing materials or shop look nothing like your website design, then you will quickly confuse your visitors and they are likely to leave as soon as they arrive.

 On the other hand, if all of your branding is consistent and professional, your visitors will begin to associate and recognize your brand in a sea of many.

 Be sure to include your logo above the fold on your website.

 Two common places for your logo are either left-justified or centered at the top of your web page.

 Another place where you can customize your website design further is with a Site Icon.